Lowest Mortgage Rate in Canada. Starting from 2.99%

 • High Canadian home prices in general, compelling many buyers (including first-timers) to hold off

-• A wave of renewals coming in the next 1-3 years will see homeowners paying more for their mortgage (i.e. less spending room for a new house)
+• A wave of mortgage renewals coming in the next year could see homeowners paying more for their home loans (i.e. less spending room for a new house)

-• Curbing short-term rental property ownership through restrictions and tax deterrents to release more primary housing
+• Curbing short-term rental property ownership releases more primary housing

-• Increased efforts to spur multi-housing and rental construction
+• Increased efforts to reduce red tape and taxes, spurring multi-housing and rental construction

 A national housing crunch doesn't bode well for the future of Canadian home prices.

-Factors that will affect the pace of homes being built:
+Factors that could affect the pace of homes being built:

 • Higher building costs